-- Step 1 In the Navigation pane, click Equipment. - Step 2 Expand Equipment > Chassis > Chassis Number > Servers. - Step 3 Choose the server that you want to decommission. - Step 4 In the Work pane, click the General tab. - Step 5 In the Actions area, click Server Maintenance. - Step 6 In the Maintenance dialog box, do the following: - a) Click Decommission. - b) Click OK.
+- Step 1 In the Navigation pane, click Equipment. - Step 2 Expand Equipment > Chassis > Chassis Number > Servers. - Step 3 Choose the server that you want to decommission.

+- Step 4 In the Work pane, click the General tab. - Step 5 In the Actions area, click Server Maintenance. - Step 6 In the Maintenance dialog box, do the following: - a) Click Decommission. - b) Click OK.

-If you physically reinstall the server, you must re-acknowledge the slot for Cisco UCS Manager to rediscover the server.
+- If you physically re-install the server, you must re-acknowledge the slot for Cisco UCS Manager to rediscover the server. - After decommissioning the Cisco UCS S3260 server, you must wait for few minutes to initiate the recommissioning of the server.